sam505/Deploy-a-People-Counter-App-at-the-Edge/Deploy a People Counter App at the Edge/WRITEUP.md

 	- I tried to improve the model for the app by...

 		- I lowered the probability threshold when running the app using this model.
 The end result was that the model did not detect any person on the video frame.
-When running the app using a probability threshold of (0.8)80%, partial detections were made but were not consistent.
+When running the app using a probability threshold of (0.6)60% or the default value of 0.5, partial detections were made but were not consistent.

 - ### Model used in the app